 - Antidepressants may be recommended by your provider, but you will need to work with her to weigh out the potential risks and benefits of these medications.
 If you are breastfeeding, any medication will enter your breast milk.
 Luckily, most antidepressants can be used while breastfeeding with little risk of side effects for your baby.

 - Ketamine for depression is a great alternative to conventional postpartum depression treatment options, which can take weeks to start working.
 Ketamine treatments work quickly, oftetimes within several hours or days, which can help you to restore that precious bond with your baby.

 Vitalitas Denver, a leading ketamine treatment center, has a psychiatric nurse practitioner on staff who can help you determine the best options for postpartum depression treatment, whether it be ketamine infusions or a combination of traditional depression treatments.
-Consultations at our clinic are always free for new patients.
 If you or a loved one is suffering from postpartum depression, there’s no reason to delay.
-Contact us, or complete the brief form below to request your free consultation and take the first step towards better mental health and wellness.
+Contact us, or complete the brief form below and take the first step towards better mental health and wellness.